What Is Fibromyalgia?

 fibromialgiaWhat Is Fibromyalgia?

-For whatever reason most people think, “I walk therefore I walk correctly” which simply isn’t the truth.
+For whatever reason, most people think, “I walk therefore I walk correctly” which isn’t the truth.

 So, people with fibromyalgia after exhausting every resource at their disposal—often with no positive result—find me while desperately cruising the internet in search of information and solutions.

 Fibromyalgia falls into one of my least favorite categories of pain and injury; the category of “cause unknown”, that can’t be cured.
-There are numerous injuries and ailments that fall under this umbrella and they always leave me confused and more than a little frustrated.
+Numerous injuries and ailments fall under this umbrella and they always leave me confused and more than a little frustrated.

-I often describe my work as an attempt to make the complex simple so I will now do my best to apply that effort to this consternating condition.
+I often describe my work as an attempt to make what’s complex simple, so I will now do my best to apply that effort to this consternating condition.

-People with fibromyalgia have trouble dealing with pain because of a confusion in the nervous system that I will describe below.
+People with fibromyalgia have trouble dealing with pain because of confusion in the nervous system which I will describe below.

-The way the body works is when we have an experience of pain the nervous system goes to work to process the event and provide a solution.
+The way the body works is when we experience pain the nervous system goes to work to process the event and provide a solution.

 Before diving into how fibromyalgia occurs I want to define some aspects of the nervous system that factor into what is happening when this condition is present.
 And I have to admit this stuff is not easily made simple but I will give it my best shot.